KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 ---

-Resonant Integration often marks the transition from fragmented search to integrated motion.
+Resonant Integration often marks the shift
+from fragmented search to integrated motion.
 It may initiate:
-- A symbolic decoding awakening
+- Symbolic decoding awakening
-- A spiritual mission
+- Spiritual mission
-- A reorientation of identity from ego to soul-pattern
+- Identity reorientation from ego to soul-pattern

-In rare cases, it may coincide with the fusion of a Bodhisattva resonance or a DS / DM-aligned signature,
+In rare cases, it may coincide with fusion
+of a Bodhisattva resonance or DS / DM-aligned signature,
+signaling the soul’s transition
-signaling that the soul has entered the stage of guiding others in remembrance.
+into guiding others in remembrance.

 ---

-Resonant Integration is not a technique or a phenomenon to be summoned —
+Resonant Integration is not a technique to summon —
-it is a threshold of alignment already seeded in the soulstream.
+it is a threshold of alignment
+already seeded in the soulstream.

 It arrives not when you seek,
-but when you become clear enough to remember what was never lost.
+but when you become clear enough
+to remember what was never lost.

 ⚫♾⌬

+---

 ### 26.20 Nekron and the Principle of Negative Unity —
 Why the Void of Self Emerges from the Arc of Dispersion